-Hands of Hope is Casa de Esperanza’s internship program which recruits recent college graduates and other highly qualified young adults, from throughout the United States.
-These interns have a desire to help abused, neglected and HIV positive children through work with our agency.
-This program brings together approximately 25 young adults annually to live and work with some of our society’s most vulnerable children.
-The Residential Program is the backbone of Casa de Esperanza, and at its core are the Hands of Hope Interns.
-Hands of Hope Interns commit one year to live and work with these vulnerable children in the Residential Program’s agency foster homes.
+Hands of Hope is Casa de Esperanza’s Service Year program which recruits recent college graduates and other highly qualified young adults, from throughout the United States.
+These Hands of Hope House Parents have a desire to help abused, neglected and HIV positive children through work with our agency.
+This program brings together approximately 35 young adults annually to live and work with some of our society’s most vulnerable children.
+The Residential Program is the backbone of Casa de Esperanza, and at its core are the Hands of Hope House Parents.
+Hands of Hope House Parents commit one year to live and work with these vulnerable children in the Residential Program’s agency foster homes.
 Responsibilities include daily care of the children, household management, and the coordination of medical appointments and therapy sessions.
-The Hands of Hope Interns also work with caseworkers, psychological staff and community volunteers on a routine basis to ensure that the children in placement receive the highest quality of care.
+House Parents also work with caseworkers, psychological staff and community volunteers on a routine basis to ensure that the children in placement receive the highest quality of care.

-Ensuring the safety of the children in placement and meeting their emotional and developmental needs are the primary responsibilities of the Hands of Hope Interns.
+Ensuring the safety of the children in placement and meeting their emotional and developmental needs are the primary responsibilities of the Hands of Hope House Parents.
 There is only one reason a child ever comes to Casa de Esperanza – because they are not safe.
 Almost all children arrive having experienced trauma, neglect or chaos in their short lives.
 Their need for safety, stability and reassurance is immediate and often intense.
-The children require a great deal of time, energy and emotional resources from the house parents.
-For this reason, the Hands of Hope Interns participate in an extensive 2 week training program to enhance their abilities to meet the needs of the children.
-We strive to educate all interns on the importance of early intervention when working with emotionally and behaviorally challenged, and often medically fragile, children.
-The skills cultivated while participating in the Hands of Hope internship program are excellent life and work experiences for individuals pursuing careers in social work, medicine, psychology, education, public health, non-profit management, and social justice.
+The children require a great deal of time, energy and emotional resources from the House Parents.
+For this reason, the Hands of Hope House Parents participate in an extensive 2 week training program to enhance their abilities to meet the needs of the children.
+We strive to educate all House Parents on the importance of early intervention when working with emotionally and behaviorally challenged, and often medically fragile, children.
+The skills cultivated while participating in the Hands of Hope Service Year program are excellent life and work experiences for individuals pursuing careers in social work, medicine, psychology, education, public health, non-profit management, and social justice.

 • At least 21 years old